tjFogarty/tj-ie/src/site/posts/coping-with-bad-dates.md

 Say we want an event spanning the 1st to the 10th.
 The user is unavailble on the 5th and the 8th.
 So we instead end up with 3 events: 1st - 4th, 6th - 7th, and 9th - 10th.

-We're using {% external-link "https://www.npmjs.com/package/moment", "moment" %} so that's what you'll see here.
+We're using [moment](https://www.npmjs.com/package/moment) so that's what you'll see here.

 Given a start date, an end date, and some unavailable dates, we'll start with the following: